Anxiety Gas Connection: Why Stress Causes Bloating and Gas

 Many people notice that when their mind feels tense, their stomach also feels tight, gassy, or uncomfortable.
-You may feel bloated before an exam, have excessive gas during stressful workdays, or experience a “nervous stomach” before social events.
-This connection between anxiety and gas is not imagined.
+You may feel bloated before an exam, have excessive gas during stressful workdays, or experience a "nervous stomach" before social events.
+This connection between anxiety and gas — and stress and gas in stomach — is not imagined.
 It is deeply rooted in how the brain and gut talk to each other.

 In India, digestive discomfort linked to stress is very common but often brushed aside as "gas trouble."
 What is rarely discussed is how emotions like anxiety can directly affect digestion, gut bacteria, and even liver function.
 Understanding this mind–gut link can help you manage symptoms better, without fear or confusion.